By the Numbers

 Success Through Partnerships

 Launched in 2015, Invent Penn State spurs economic development, job creation, and student career success by blending entrepreneurship-focused academic programs, business startup training and incubation, funding for commercialization, and university/community/industry collaborations that facilitate the process of turning research discoveries into valuable products and services.
-Below you can find research, tech transfer, industry partnerships, and innovation hub network activity and outcomes data from the start of the initiative through 2019.
+Below you can find research, tech transfer, industry partnerships, and LaunchBox & Innovation Network activity and outcomes data from the start of the initiative through 2022.

-*Two types of startup activity are reflected below–research-based tech transfer and community innovation hub activity
+*Two types of startup activity are reflected below–research-based tech transfer and community innovation space activity

 Interdisciplinary Research Prowess